 - Placement.info should be on the same level as the Theme.txt file (optional).

-For using stylesheets and scripts you can simply include the common stylesheet in Styles/site.css (you can still develop with multiple stylesheets for a better structure, just in the end bundle them to a single file e.g. by using the import statement of LESS), scripts in Scripts/site-head.js and Scripts/site-foot.js (for head and foot scripts, respectively; you can bundle multiple scripts with e.g. TypeScript's reference statement).
+For using stylesheets and scripts you can simply include the common stylesheet in Styles/site.min.css or if that's not found, a Styles/site.css (you can still develop with multiple stylesheets for a better structure, just in the end bundle them to a single file e.g. by using the import statement of LESS), scripts in Scripts/site-head.js and Scripts/site-foot.js (for head and foot scripts, respectively; you can bundle multiple scripts with e.g. TypeScript's reference statement).
 You can, however, include an arbitrary set of stylesheets and scripts in an arbitrary order from templates as usual with Liquid, see below.

 You can even override shape templates by adding templates to your theme written in the Liquid Markup language (just add .liquid files in the same way you'd add .cshtml files).
 You can even include static resources from such templates in arbitrary ways.
 See the documentation of the Orchard Liquid Markup module for more information on what you can do with such templates.